jcherubini/3RP3-4RR6-4T15/InterestingReadings.md

 Here are some interesting readings that are related to the vascular dynamics lab, endothelial function, and sleep deprivation and endothelial function.
 These readings may serve as a means of familiarizing yourself to some of the measures that we take in the VDL.
-Moreover, you might be inspired by some of the works below, and adapt your project to replicate, expand upon, or challenge some of the published findings and theories.
+Moreover, you might be inspired by some of the works below, and adapt your project to replicate, expand upon, or challenge some of these published findings and theories.

 ### Endothelial function and vascular dynamics